DCampos07/shop-shop/README.md

 <h2 id= "description">Description</h2>
 The challenge this week is to refactor the e-commerce platform from the module project using REACT so that it uses Redux.

-<h2 id= "application">Deployed Application</h2>
-Link to the application running on Heroku: [Shop-Shop](https://.herokuapp.com/)

 <h2 id= "installation">Installation</h2>

-Intialize node package manager and then run the following commands;
+Intialize node package manager and then run the following commands:
 ```script
 npm install
 ```